junehay/junehay/README.md

 My main skill is `Node.js(Typescript)`.

 I'm interested in `clean code` and `clean architecture`.

-Also, try to think from a `business perspective`.
+I think `why` is more important than `what`, so I try to develop that contains my thoughts and concerns.

 <br/>